wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ## Requirements

-1. **Timestamp Validation:** The script checks whether the replication timestamp is within the range of the F5.
+1. **NTP:** The script checks whether the replication timestamp is within the range of the F5.
 It's imperative that the F5 and ClearPass clocks are synchronized using NTP.
 2. **API Client Creation:** As the script makes calls to the API, an API client needs to be set up on ClearPass.
 This client can be allocated an operator profile with minimal permissions to ensure security.
 3. **Same Cluster:** It's assumed that all ClearPasses within the same pool belong to the same ClearPass cluster, as monitoring synchronization across different clusters wouldn't make much sense.